DrugLib.com — Drug Information Portal

 dosage and administration is 1mg of agalsidase beta (recombinant) per 1 kg body weight each time, administered by intravenous infusion every 2 weeks

-- Because the efficacy evaluation of enzyme replacement therapy with Fabrazyme will
+- Because the efficacy evaluation of enzyme replacement therapy with Fabrazyme

-- patients registered in the post-marketing trials during the post-marketing clinical
+- Patients registered in the post-marketing trials during the post-marketing clinical

 trial period.